Australia's native plants and animals have adapted to life on an isolated continent over millions of years.

 Horses are not a natural part of the Australian environment.
 Their hard hooves can cause serious damage to alpine, subalpine, montane and floodplain environments.
 This includes the destruction of habitat critical to many threatened plant and animal species, damage to waterways, degradation of fragile vegetation, and soil disturbance that results in erosion or compaction.

-Visit Feral horses for more information on Parks Victoria's management of feral horses.
+Visit the Feral horses webpage for more information on Parks Victoria's management of feral horses.

 There are currently four species of deer established in Victoria: Sambar, Red, Fallow and hog.
 Deer impact on the natural environment and native species by trampling and destroying plants, increasing grazing pressure and ring-barking young trees.
 Deer also foul waterholes, cause soil erosion and assist the spread of weeds.